 Sustainable management of human activities affecting Atlantic marine ecosystems is critical to maintain its health and to support the blue economy of the bordering countries.

-TRIATLAS will contribute to this by delivering knowledge of the current state and future changes of the Atlantic marine ecosystems.
-We achieve this through a basin-wide approach that integrates research from the North and South, and that closes critical knowledge gaps in the Tropical and South Atlantic that impede an understanding of the entire basin.
+TRIATLAS contributes to this by delivering knowledge of the current state and future changes of the Atlantic marine ecosystems.
+We achieve this goal through a basin-wide approach that integrates research from the North and South, and that closes critical knowledge gaps in the Tropical and South Atlantic that impede an understanding of the entire basin.

 - 33 partners from 13 countries

 - Project duration: June 2019 – May 2023

 Read more about our core themes and goals for the TRIATLAS project

 Subscribe to the TRIATLAS YouTube channel to see this introductory video and more…